guillaumegete/diskmakerx/README.md

 DiskMaker X (https://diskmakerx.com) was my pet project for many years, but the difficulty to maintain it properly became bigger as Apple made inter-app communication much more difficult (i.e. privacy stuff, which is good, BTW !).

 Here lies the source code of the project.
 Feel free to tinker with it.
+The project itself is archived as I won't work on it anymore, but you can still create your own branch of DiskMaker X without fearing the wrath of my lawyers.

 ### Important stuff